Most companies today use CRM software. To illustrate this point, here are a few stats from our projects this past year:

 - Customize the “opportunity sales process” inside the CRM to match your unique process.

 - Customize the fields inside the CRM to track key data required by your business.

-- Build custom dashboards that provide salespeople and managers with key performance indicators on a real-time basis.
+- Build custom dashboards which provide salespeople and managers with key performance indicators on a real time basis.

 - Integrate sales data from your accounting system into the CRM to provide key analytics such as your top 20 customers or top 20 sales increases and decreases year over year.

 - Integrate quote data into the CRM from Excel or other sources to create a single source of job or product data.

 - Build a custom product configuration and estimating app inside the CRM to create a single source of job or product data.

 - Manage Dynamics 365 CRM data from inside of Microsoft Teams.